quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part13_Summary.md

 #### Example: n-step TD on Random Walk
-Background context: The text provides an example of using \(n\)-step TD methods in a 5-state random walk task.
+Background context: The text provides an example of using $n$-step TD methods in a 5-state random walk task.
 In this scenario, an episode might progress from the center state (C) to the right through states D and E, terminating at the right with a return of 1.

 The initial value estimates for all states are set to 0.5:
-\[ V(s) = 0.5 \]
+$$V(s) = 0.5$$

 For a one-step method, only the last state's estimate would be updated based on the immediate reward.

-:p How does \(n\)-step TD apply in the random walk example?
+:p How does $n$-step TD apply in the random walk example?
 ??x
-In the random walk example, \(n\)-step TD updates are applied to states along the path of an episode.
+In the random walk example, $n$-step TD updates are applied to states along the path of an episode.
 For instance, if the sequence progresses from C to D to E and then terminates at the right with a return of 1:
-- The update for state C would consider not just the immediate reward (from C to D), but also the future rewards up to time step \(t+n\).
+- The update for state C would consider not just the immediate reward (from C to D), but also the future rewards up to time step $t+n$.

 The value estimates are updated based on the observed rewards and the discounted future values, providing a more accurate estimate than one-step updates.